-Optimizely Feature Experimentation allows product teams to run experiments anywhere in your technology stack.
-You can deploy code-behind feature flags, experiment with A/B tests, and rollout or rollback features immediately.
-All of this functionality is available with zero performance impact via easy-to-use SDKs.
+Optimizely Feature Experimentation lets your product teams run experiments in your technology stack.
+You can deploy code behind feature flags, experiment with A/B tests, and rollout or rollback features immediately.
+This functionality is available with zero performance impact through easy-to-use SDKs.

 - Android SDK

 - Go SDK

 - Java SDK

 - PHP SDK